 Do I Need To Migrate To Drupal 8?
 How Long Will Support For D6 And D7 Last?

-If your website is based on Drupal 6 you should be planning a migration to Drupal 7 or Drupal 8.
+If your website is based on Drupal 7 you should be planning a migration to Drupal 10.

-Ok, we're using Drupal 6; should we upgrade to D7 or D8?
+Ok, we're using Drupal 7; should we upgrade to D10?

 We suggest that you contact Simple Information to review the details of your current site.
 This is a free service.
-D8 is a radical step forward for Drupal and at the time of writing this blog post, most developers have not yet offered contributed module versions for D8.
-However, migrating to D8 now would mean that you will not need to worry about migrating until the release of D10.
-We estimate that it will be at least 6 years (2020) before a D10 release (and possibly even 8 years).
+D10 is a radical step forward for Drupal and at the time of writing this blog post, most developers have not yet offered contributed module versions for D10.
+However, migrating to D10 now would mean that you will not need to worry about migrating.
+We estimate that it will be at least 3 years (2024)

 How long will my Drupal 7 site be supported?

-At noted below from Drupal.org, Drupal 7 support will exist until at least 2018 (4 years from the writing of this blog).
-However, given the popularity of Drupal 7 (Drupal Usage Stats) we believe basic support including security will continue until 2019, possible even 2020.
+At noted below from Drupal.org, Drupal 7 support will exist until at least 2025 (1 years from now).
+However, given the popularity of Drupal 7 (Drupal Usage Stats) we believe basic support including security will continue until 2025, possible even 2026.

 (from Drupal.org)